 However, if it is an itch caused by yeast/skin fungi, mites and allergies or an inflammation caused by foreign bodies, simple household remedies such as camomile tea and disinfectant solutions can help.
 However, if the atypical behavior of your four-legged friend persists, you should not hesitate for long and visit the vet.

-To prevent paw licking right from the start and save you a visit to the vet, a paw protector can help to protect the skin from the hot ground in summer.
-In winter, a paw protector also protects against road salt.
+To prevent paw licking right from the start and save you a visit to the vet, a paw protection shoe can help to protect the skin from the hot ground in summer.
+In winter, a suitable dog boot also protects against road salt.

-What are your experiences: Does your dog constantly lick its paws?
-Share your experiences and personal tips & tricks about paw licking with us in the comments!
+What are your experiences: Does your dog constantly lick his paws?
+Share your experiences and personal tips and tricks about paw licking with us in the comments!